ethereum/EIPs/EIPS/eip-1.md

 Once the EIP is ready for the repository, the EIP editor will:

-- Assign an EIP number
+- Assign an EIP number (generally incremental; editors can reassign if number sniping is suspected)
 - Merge the corresponding [pull request](https://github.com/ethereum/EIPs/pulls)
 - Send a message back to the EIP author with the next step.